christianandredietrich/iOS-SDK/advanced.md

 Any class that will receive events from a `NXPlayer` instance as a delegate should implement this protocol.

-All methods are optional; implement the methods for events which you wish the delegate to handle.
+All methods are optional; implement the methods for events that you wish the delegate to handle.

 NXPlayerDelegate::nexPlayer:willBeSentEvent:withArgs: is a special method that can be used to trap all events, and which can filter events before they are passed to other event handling methods.